lreynolds18/liste/README.md

 # Liste Documentation

 The purpose of this project is to apply data science to real life problems.
-I want to maximize the amount of groceries I can get, minimize the amount of money I spend of groceries, and minimize the amount of food I waste.
+I want to maximize the amount of groceries I can get, minimize the amount of money I spend on groceries, and minimize the amount of food I waste.

 Parts of the project
 1. Android App